citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ## Implement basic rerecording features ([#5448](https://github.com/citra-emu/citra/pull/5448)) by [zhaowenlan1779](https://github.com/zhaowenlan1779)

-Following on from the implementation of a built-in video dumper, mentioned in our previous Progress Report, is the addition of more features to aid all of your video recording and TAS needs!
+Following on from the built-in video dumper, mentioned in our previous Progress Report, [zhaowenlan1779](https://github.com/zhaowenlan1779) provides some much needed versatility for your video recording and TAS recordings!

+The changes include features such as adjusting the emulation speed and being able to sync-robust save states when rerecording.
+Sync-robustness is the concept that if a save state is launched a certain number of times, it should behave the exact same way each time.
 Being able to use rerecording in an emulator is key when wanting to create TAS videos!
-These would include features such as adjusting the emulation speed and being able to sync-robust save states.
-Sync-robustness is the concept that if a save state is launched a certain number of times, it should behave the exact same way each time.
 Rerecording is used for the validation of TAS scripts, which are used to get the most optimized speedrun of a game.

 This PR implements many basic rerecording features, following the [TASVideos](https://tasvideos.org/) requirements and desired features for a rerecording emulator, but also adds other needed features for our built-in video dumper such as separate save state slots for each movie, adding a read-only mode, fixing desync and file corruption bugs, and also remaking the UI to be squeaky clean!

-To utilize the rerecording features, head to `Tools -> Movie` to record your game as a .CTM (Citra TAS Movie) file.
-These .CTM files can then be played back from within Citra to use for TAS runs.
+To utilize the rerecording features, head to `Tools -> Movie` to record your game as a `.CTM` (Citra TAS Movie) file.
+These `.CTM` files can then be played back from within Citra to use for TAS runs.

 {{< figure src="ctm.png"
     title="" >}}